samjulien/blog/_posts/2018-06-21-getting-started-with-the-new-webvr-api.markdown

 scene.add(desert);
 ```

 Then, you add lighting to your scene.
 For this scene, all you need is the ambient light.
-So you create a white coloured light and add it to your scene.
+So you create a white colored light and add it to your scene.

 ```javascript
 const ambientLight = new THREE.AmbientLight(0xffffff);
 scene.add(ambientLight);
 ```

-Then, you add users' name in space using a `TextGeometry` after loading your desired font and add it to the scene.
+Then, you add the users' name in space using a `TextGeometry` after loading your desired font and add it to the scene.
 Note that you get users' name from the profile data stored in `localStorage`.

 ```javascript
 //Add name text